 Milestone Accumulated Payment Timeframe for the Request of the Milestone Inspection Completion of Demolition Works 100% of Work Order Value (Including any Retainage Withheld) Inspection shall be requested upon: Completing all demolition work for the project as established in the Work Order.
 Having met all environmental permits closing for the demolition works.
 Inspection and works shall be approved if: All work listed above is found to have been completed.
 All federal, state, and local code and regulations requirements have been met.
-Work is found to have been met.
 Work is found to have been performed in a workmanship manner and in accordance with Program quality standards.
 For relocation awards this milestone inspection shall be performed after the applicant moves out of the storm damaged property and the title of the damaged property has been transferred to PRDOH.